frankschierle/ThemeSwitcher/README.md

 ![Keyboard options](Assets/Screenshots/KeyboardConfiguration.png)

 ## Changelog
+### Version 1.3
+* Bugfix: NullReferenceException when no window layouts have been configured.

 ### Version 1.2
 * Support for Visual Studio 2019 (Preview 1)
 * The extension is initialized asynchronously.
 This will be a requirement in future versions of Visual Studio to work correctly.